joao01sb/Users-App/README.md

 # Users-App
-Personal project for studying and experimenting with modern Android development tools and architecture.
+A simple Android app developed as a personal study project.
+The goal is to practice and apply technologies like Jetpack Compose, ViewModel, Retrofit, and dependency injection using Koin, while also experimenting with clean architecture and modular project structure..